Abandoned & Little-Known Airfields:

 located closer to town than the new Regional Airport 13 miles out.

-was on the July 1973 Kansas City Sectional Chart (courtesy of Chris Kennedy).
+The earliest depiction which has been located of Woods Memorial Airport was on the July 1973 Kansas City Sectional Chart (courtesy of Chris Kennedy).

 It depicted Woods Memorial Airport as having a single 2,400' paved north/south runway.